df8819/WinFunct/README.md

 - _The "Kill Bloatware" function needs some love and may don't work as intended_ 🤷‍♂️

 - _Screenshots may not show the latest version of the app.
-(Theme-Selector with ttkbootstrap in the making)_ 👀
+(Theme-Selector with ttkbootstrap is planned for the future)_ 👀

 ![Image](1701505001.png)